 UK’s Theatre Green Book helps productions make changes to create more sustainable art in the theatre.
-A guide that has inspired Scottish’s Ballet’s and ENB's climate initiatives as well as other UK based Theatre Companies.
-The guide includes three volumes of recommendations created in collaboration with UK Theatre groups and sustainability experts, Buro Happold.
+This guide has inspired Scottish Ballet’s and ENB's climate initiatives as well as other UK based Theatre Companies, and includes three volumes of recommendations created in collaboration with UK Theatre groups and sustainability experts.

 Learn more about the Theatre Green Book Here: https://theatregreenbook.com/